 The project is being constructed in partnership with Randolph Township, which donated the property on Bennett Avenue.
 Four buildings will contain one-, two- and three-bedroom condos.
 Families will be able to use a community meeting room, sidewalks, bike path, outdoor picnic area and playground.
 The complex will be handicap accessible and will meet the highest standards of energy efficiency and safety.
 Steve Westhoven, President and CEO of New Jersey Natural Gas, presented Morris Habitat with a $35,000 donation for this project.

-Randolph Mayor Christine Carey highlighted the Bennett Avenue project in her remarks: “Several years ago, we joined forces with Morris Habitat on a plan for the development of 25 housing units on the former E.A.
+Randolph Mayor Christine Carey highlighted The Crossings at Bennett Avenue project in her remarks: “Several years ago, we joined forces with Morris Habitat on a plan for the development of 25 housing units on the former E.A.
 Porter industrial site.
 I am happy this project is coming to fruition.
 I can’t wait to see the results, the new homes and the happy families and homeowners.”